district0x/district-ui-web3-tx/README.md

 re-frame subscriptions provided by this module:

 #### `::txs [filter-opts]`
 Returns all transactions.
-Optionally, you can provide filter opts if you want to filter only transaction with a specific property in tx receipt.
+Optionally, you can provide filter opts if you want to filter only transactions with a specific property in tx receipt.
 For example it can be `:status`, `:from`, `:to`.
 There are 3 possible transaction statuses:
 * `:tx.status/success`